Good Day NWA: Pairing with Pepsi

-As you’re cheering on the Hogs this season don’t forget about your tailgate essentials.
+As you’re cheering on the Hogs this weekend don’t forget about your tailgate essentials.
 We’re teaming up with PepsiCo. to make your tailgating experience hog-tastic!

 Watch as Chris Boyett from PepsiCo. brands shows you the newest beverages and some classic staples to keep you refreshed while you’re tailgating.
-Plus, former Razorback football player (and Jaclyn’s husband) Raymond House gives her insight on playing in LSU’s Death Valley.
+If you’re headed to War Memorial Stadium in Little Rock or if you’re tailgating with friends closer to home, PepsiCo. has all your tailgating needs covered.

 PepsiCo. is the premiere sponsor for the Ultimate Tailgate Giveaway.
 To enter for your chance to win, click here.